Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/multiseq.md

 If two proteins are very similar at the *i*-th alpha carbon, then for every *j*, the difference *d*(<em>s</em><sub><em>i</em></sub>, <em>s</em><sub><em>j</em></sub>) - *d*(<em>t</em><sub><em>i</em></sub>, <em>t</em><sub><em>j</em></sub>) will be close to zero, meaning that each term inside the summation in the Qres equation will be close to 1.
 The sum will be equal to approximately *N* - *k*, and so Qres will be close to 1.
 As two proteins become more different at the *i*-th alpha carbon, then the term inside the summation will head toward zero, and so will the value of Qres.

 Qres is therefore a metric of similarity ranging between 0 and 1.
-Low Qres scores indicate that two proteins differ structurally at the *i*-th position, and high scores indicate that the two proteins are similar structurally similarity at this position.
+Low Qres scores indicate that two proteins differ structurally at the *i*-th position, and high scores indicate that the two proteins are similar structurally at this position.

 We now will compute Qres for the SARS-CoV and SARS-CoV-2 spike proteins using the VMD plugin *<a href="https://www.ks.uiuc.edu/Research/vmd/plugins/multiseq/" target="_blank">Multiseq</a>*, a bioinformatics analysis environment.
 After determining Qres, we will visualize the individual locations where the two RBD regions differ.